 Experts know there is no magic wand that can shift the employee experience overnight.
 Culture change takes time.
 Overall, the organizations that are involved in the Leading Edge employee experience survey are integrating the survey findings into their day-to-day operations.
 They are making progress slowly and steadily.
 Similar to getting into shape, lasting success is best achieved by making incremental changes, practicing consistent new behaviors, and building new muscles along the way.

 Mazel tov to the 182 organizations that are placing culture and talent at the forefront of their agendas!
 Leading Edge is excited to continue working with you on this journey.

 This article originally appeared in eJewish Philanthropy on July 17, 2019.

-Amy Born is Chief Strategy Officer at Leading Edge.
+Amy Born is Chief Research & Innovation Officer at Leading Edge.

 To support organizations in creating even better places to work, Leading Edge conducts an annual Employee Experience Survey.
 Over the past four years, over 20,000 professionals at 234 organizations have participated.

 How an Employee Engagement Survey can Actually Improve Employee Engagement

 The Chief Talent Officer of Hillel International reflects on the concrete changes that Hillel has made as a result of a deep analysis of its employee engagement data.